What is Neuromyelitis Optica?

 - NMO tends to only strike the optic nerves and the spinal cord at the beginning of the disease.
 MS usually affects the brain in addition to the spinal cord and optic nerve.

 - Episodes of NMO are usually more severe than those experienced with MS.

-- NMO does not usually have the secondary progressive stage that occurs with MS. The disabilities that arise from NMO happen because of the acute attacks.
+- NMO does not typically have the secondary progressive stage that occurs with MS. The disabilities that arise from NMO happen due to the acute attacks.

 - Fatigue associated with NMO is usually an indirect result of the disease and is considered secondary fatigue.
 With MS, fatigue is a direct result of the disease and is considered primary fatigue.

 There is no cure or FDA-approved treatment specifically indicated for this syndrome.
 However, there are some therapies available to treat attacks, control symptoms and help prevent future episodes.
 A high-dose IV corticosteroid is usually the first treatment given to reduce disease activity and restore neurologic function.
 Some people may need to stay on a low dose of steroids for a longer period if they experience relapses.
 Other options include immunosuppressant drugs or monoclonal antibodies.